rubiefawn/remedy/game-rules/mana-fighting-and-magic.md

 Rolling triumph when making an attack roll is called a critical hit.
 A critical hit ignores the target's Defense.
 If the target also rolls disaster as well, this is called a perfect hit.
 A perfect hit ignores both the target's defense and soak.

 The consequence of rolling disaster on an attack roll is up to the storyteller, just like normal checks.

-## Mana <a id="mana"></a>

-Mana represents the determination and fighting spirit of a character.
-Mana can be used to cast magic spells or execute daring martial feats.
-You can read about how mana applies to fighting [here](mana-fighting-and-magic.md#rules-of-fighting) and magic [here](mana-fighting-and-magic.md#rules-of-magic).

-Mana comes in different strengths, called mana levels.
-Mana can have levels 1 through 5, These are unrelated to character level directly, though a character's level does determine how strong their mana is, as well as the quantity.
-More powerful mana can be used to cast greater spells or stronger gambits.

 ## Rules of Fighting